yudinikita/godot-spin-button/README.md

         `-- RightIcon
 ```

+## ❓ FAQ

+Here you will find the most frequently asked questions relating to the project answered.
+See [FAQ](https://github.com/nblackninja/godot-spin-button/wiki/FAQ) for more information.

 ## 💬 Note

 If you have any suggestions or encounter any problems when using the app, please feel free to contact us by email.
 I am ready to help you and solve any of your problems.